tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 x x x ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-L’occorrenza di `X` nel secondo binding innestato viene dunque vista come una ricorsione, non come un riferimento alla `X` dell’ambiente padre.

-The occurence of `X` inside the second inserted binding is thus seen as a recursion, not as a reference to the `X` of the parent environment.
+The occurrence of `X` inside the second nested binding is thus seen as a recursion, not as a reference to the `X` of the parent environment.

-Analogamente in presenza di una serie di binding in rapporto di mutua ricorsione:

-Analogously, in the presence of a series of binding related by mutual recursion:
+Similarly, in presence of a series of binding related by mutual recursion:

 **EXAMPLE**